 Causes Of Tularemia In Dogs

-Often the disease is transmitted through ingesting tissue from an infected small animal, such as rodents, birds, or reptiles, which dogs may hunt or eat.
-Bites from fleas, ticks, or mosquitoes that carry the bacteria may also cause tularemia, and there are at least four species of ticks that are known to transmit the disease.
-The bacteria may be inhaled, enter through the skin, or enter through the eyes.
+Dogs often catch the disease by ingesting tissue from an infected small animal, such as rodents, birds, or reptiles, which dogs may hunt or eat.
+Bites from fleas, ticks, or mosquitoes that carry the bacteria may also cause tularemia, and at least four known species of ticks can transmit the disease.

 Treatments For Tularemia In Dogs